siobhain/rpslsgame/README.md

 The 5 buttons are displayed on a grid with automatic column sizes for each button, The 5 buttons fit on screen from 300px

 All 5 gameButtons are white background with black font detailing both the icon and the name of the hand gesture.
 The icon is double the font-size (at 2em) than the name underneath.
 The button corners are rounded slightly with a border-radius of 0.5em.
 On hover the background changes to a soft yellow color (a shade darker than the game background color) & alerts the user that it can be clicked.
 Once the Dom is loaded js adds a 'click' eventListener to each of these ganeButtons.

-### Existing Features

-#### Footer
+### Footer
 The footer has social media icons and a message that this is an educational page.

 ![footer](docs/footer.png)

 ### Future Features
-center game box on screen
+- Center the game box on  all screens
+- Let user enter number of turns per round, numnber of rounds to play, leaderboard?
+- For accessibility I could add audio to the game announcing what hand gesture the device has chosen and who the winner is etc

+---
+***

 ## Testing
-show that u ahve conducted enough test to believe that game works well go over features and be sure they all work as intended how does project work on different brpowsers and screen sizes

-### Validator Testing
-html W3C validator
-css jigsaw
-js

-### Unfixed Bugs
+Testing document can be found [here](TESTING.md)

+---
+***

+## Bugs / Difficulties encountered

-#### hidden element
+### hidden element
 I wanted to hide the scoreboard (`id=score-area`) at game start but could not get it working.
 I first ran into problem trying to read the value of an element that was 'visibility: hidden' with

     let oldTurn = parseInt(document.getElementById("turn").innerText);